 This is the list of figures within this document.

 There are more figures associated with this standard than are identified in this document; those figures that could not fit are freely available through auravana.org, in full size, and if applicable, color.

-Figures 1 Figure showing individual humans with needs living on a single planet with access to common [heritage] resources.
+Figure 1 Figure showing individual hymans with peeds living on a single planet with assess to common Figure 1 Figure showing individual humans with needs living on a single planet with access to common [heritage] resources.
 Societal resource are applied toward a contribution service system that coordinates contribution to societal projects.
-Every position in the contribution service system has a unique position locator associated with a unique work description that provides a means of Figures 2 alignment and accountability
+Every position in the contribution service system has a unique position locator associated with a unique work description that provides a means of alignment and accountability Figure 2 Figure showing the five possible categories of position in the societal service system